cintric/clearbid-sdk-ios-demo/README.md

 ```

 Optionally, you can also use the storyboard or a nib by setting your view class to `UMAdView` in the interface builder.
-You will still need request an an in your view controller.
+You will still need request an ad in your view controller.
 ```objective-c
 [self.adView loadAd:@"test_ad_placement_id" forSize:CGSizeMake(320, 50)];
 ```